 The journal aims to be the leading forum for dissemination of research related to all aspects of history education.
 It will be of primary interest to anyone involved in history education research and will offer many insights to history educators.

 Please note that while the journal accepts historical research on history education, it does not accept papers that are solely focused on the history of education in general or on history itself.

 Call for papers

 The History Education Research Journal invites submission of articles on all aspects of theory, scholarship and research in history education.
 We publish general papers alongside those for special features, so please feel free to submit a paper at any time on any subject relevant to the journal.

 We especially welcome articles of around 6,000 words that reveal links between research, policy, and practice and which analyse key themes in history education; for full details of topics, please consult the tab ‘About the journal’.
 We also consider other types of content.
 For example, this might be a research ‘conversation’ between two or more academics, succinct analysis (2,000-3,000 words) of a current issue in education, or a report about ongoing research.
 If you have an alternative approach, we are happy to consider it.
-Please submit articles to HERJ’s submissions editors, Hilary Cooper and Jon Nichol, at email@example.com.
+Please submit articles to HERJ’s editor-in-chief, Arthur Chapman, at firstname.lastname@example.org

-Every issue of HERJ features reviews of publications and reports on history education.
+We aim to include reviews of publications and reports on history education in every issue.
 Please send your reviews to the submissions editors.

 Notes for authors